RedTurtle/collective.smartlink/README.rst

 Features
 --------

+- Adds an output filter that changes all the internal link in a page (the ones with `resolveuid`) to the absolute url of that plone object.
-- Adds an extra field to set internal link as reference.
+- Adds the `ILeadImage` behavior to the Link content type so you can add an image to a link object.
 - If the link is broken anonymous users are redirect to the site root.